viOpenCore/OpenCore-Install-Guide/CONTRIBUTING.md

 ## Contributing via Translations

-While Dortania's guide are primarily English based, we know there's plenty of other languages in the world and that not everyone is fluent in English.
+While viOpenCore's guide are primarily English based, we know there's plenty of other languages in the world and that not everyone is fluent in English.
 If you want to help translate our guides into different languages, we're more than happy to support you.

 Main things to keep in mind:

-* Translations must be a dedicated fork and won't be merged into Dortania's guide
+* Translations must be a dedicated fork and won't be merged into viOpenCore's guide
-* Forks must indicate they're translations of Dortania and are not official
+* Forks must indicate they're translations of viOpenCore and are not official
 * Forks must also comply with our [License](LICENSE.md)

-If the above are met, you're free to host your translation without issue!
-Dortania's sites are built with [VuePress](https://vuepress.vuejs.org) using [Travis-CI](https://travis-ci.org) and finally hosted on [Github Pages](https://pages.github.com), so there is no cost to hosting your own translation.
+If the above are met, you're free to host your translation without issue! viOpenCore's sites are built with [VuePress](https://vuepress.vuejs.org) using [Travis-CI](https://travis-ci.org) and finally hosted on [Github Pages](https://pages.github.com), so there is no cost to hosting your own translation.

-If you have any questions or concerns with either translations or hosting, feel free to reach out on our [Bugtracker](https://github.com/dortania/bugtracker).
+If you have any questions or concerns with either translations or hosting, feel free to reach out on our [Bugtracker](https://github.com/viopencore/bugtracker).

 Current known translations: